nick-w-nick/salsify-community/categories/scripts/Clean Exported JSON/README.md

 ]
 ```

-As you can see, the parent item which contained a dash in its SKU has been pruned upon being returned from the `.flatMap` inside of [`cleanSalsifyExport.js`](src/cleanSalsifyExport.js), since we told it to output an empty array during that iteration if the SKU contains a dash.
+As you can see, the parent items have been pruned upon being returned from the `.flatMap` inside of [`cleanSalsifyExport.js`](src/cleanSalsifyExport.js), since we told it to output an empty array during that iteration if the product contains a `salsify:parent_id` property.

 ## Explanation
 This script simply takes an input of JSON which has been exported from a custom channel within Salsify and removes the unnecessary bits and outputs the nested product data with internal Salsify fields removed.